Sunny1861/api_auto_demo/README.md

 ### Terminal Commands to run Test

-Before run test, you need to set BASE_URL environemnt matched your test server url, otherwise it will use default http://localhost:5089
+Before run test, you need to set BASE_URL environemnt matched your running test server , otherwise it will use default http://localhost:5005
 The value of BASE_URL format should be protocol://hostname:port, notice that there is no slash in the ending.

 - Restore the dependencies using `dotnet restore`